adafruit/esp8266-micropython-vagrant/README.md

 Vagrant file to build a virtual machine that can compile the ESP8266 open SDK &amp; MicroPython firmware.

+Note that MicroPython support for the ESP8266 is in _very_ early stages and does not support the full capabilities of other MicroPython boards.
+However this VM will help make it easy to build and install MicroPython for the ESP8266 to test it out and even contribute to it.

 # Dependencies

 You must have the following software installed: